 Producing well-rounded engineers

-In addition to manufacturing and engineering classes, Indiana Tech’s IME program also requires business classes, so graduates can easily become entrepreneurs or advance to management.
+In addition to manufacturing and engineering classes, Indiana Tech’s IME program also requires business classes so graduates can easily become entrepreneurs or advance to management.
 Not only will students get the tools they need to solve manufacturing problems, but they’ll also learn to be well-rounded, versatile business people.
-Graduates also will be intimately familiar with Six Sigma, lean manufacturing and automation—skills that are greatly desired by manufacturing employers and can be applied virtually anywhere.
+Graduates will also be intimately familiar with Six Sigma, lean manufacturing and automation—skills that are greatly desired by manufacturing employers and can be applied virtually anywhere.

 What do IME graduates do?

 The associate degree in industrial and manufacturing engineering prepares you for positions such as:

 - Manufacturing engineer